plone/volto/README.md

 ## Contributing to Volto

-To contribute to the Volto project by writing code, documentation, translations, etc., please read [Contributing to Plone](https://6.docs.plone.org/contributing/index.html) and [Contributing to Volto](https://6.docs.plone.org/volto/contributing/index.html).
+To contribute to the Volto project by writing code, documentation, translations, and so on, please read [Contributing to Plone](https://6.docs.plone.org/contributing/index.html) and [Contributing to Volto](https://6.docs.plone.org/volto/contributing/index.html).

 ## Contributors